medical-genomics-group/JODIE/README.md

    Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler, separetely for each chromosome\
    Needed input:
    + vcf files with genotype information
-   + tab delimited files with id information for trios (and separately for duos if needed; missing parent will be inferred)
+   + tab delimited files with id information for trios with child id as first column (and separately for duos if needed; missing parent will be inferred)

    Output:
    + genotype file in zarr format with child, mother, father, parent-of-origin information for each marker